OpenNebula/docs/source/release_notes/release_notes/features.rst

 ===========================================

 - A vDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the vDC admin, can create and manage compute and storage capacity.
 - User Groups can be assigned one or more resource providers.
 Resource providers are defined as a cluster of servers, virtual networs, datastores and public clouds for cloud bursting in an OpenNebula zone.
-Read more in the :ref:`Users and Groups Management Guide <managing-resource-provider-within-groups>`.
+Read more in the :ref:`Users and Groups Management Guide <managing_resource_provider_within_groups>`.
 - A special administration group can be defined to manage specific aspects of the group like user management or appliances definition.
 Read more in the :ref:`Managing Users and Groups <manage_users>` guide.
 - Sunstone views for new groups can be dynamically defined without the need of modifying the Sunstone configuration files.
 More information in the :ref:`Sunstone Views <suns_views>` guide.
 - Groups can now be tagged with custom attributes.
 Read more in the :ref:`Managing Users and Groups <manage_users>` guide.